computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

     - p: 'Furthermore, the basic API for sockets is actually not that complicated, with most of the semantics not changing much since <a href="https://en.wikipedia.org/wiki/Berkeley_sockets"> Berkeley Sockets</a>.'

-    - p: 'Today, modern operating systems still implement some version of the Berkeley socket interface.'
+    - p: Today, modern operating systems still implement some version of the Berkeley socket interface.

   -
     - p: "To explore sockets further I created an application in C++ that allows a user to interactively:"